Count of Gálvez

-Count of Gálvez (Conde de Gálvez) is a hereditary title in the peerage of Spain, granted in 1783 by King Charles III to Bernardo de Gálvez, 1st Viscount of Gálvez-Town, hero of the American Revolutionary War and later viceroy of New Spain, an office he succeeded his father in.
+Count of Gálvez (Conde de Gálvez) is a hereditary title in the peerage of Spain, granted in 1783 by King Charles III to Bernardo de Gálvez, 1st Viscount of Galveston, hero of the American Revolutionary War and later viceroy of New Spain, an office he succeeded his father in.

-Lady Dorothy Elizabeth Mary Walpole, eldest daughter of the 4th Earl of Orford, himself a descendant of British Prime Minister Robert Walpole, was married to the 5th Count of Gálvez.
+Lady Dorothy Elizabeth Mary Walpole, eldest daughter of the 4th Earl of Orford, was married to the 5th Count of Gálvez.